ethereum/ethereum-org-website/src/content/public goods funding.md

 ## What is a public good? {#what-is-a-public-good}

 As mentioned, public goods are defined as commodities or services made freely available to all members of a society.
-A public good has "positive externalities", meaning that the benefits of providing it outweigh the disadvantages.
-Public goods also have two common characteristics:
+For a commodity or service to be classified as a public good, it must possess the folllowing characteristics:

 1. **Nonexcludable**: A public good is *nonexcludable* in the sense that it is costly or impossible to exclude any individual from accessing it.
 A public road is one example of a public good—no one can prevent you from driving on it (provided you have a license).